-Pesticides updated by Joey Williamson, HGIC Horticulture Extension Agent 05/15.
-Originally prepared by Millie Davenport, HGIC Horticulture Extension Agent, Clemson University.
+Pesticides updated by Joey Williamson, HGIC Horticulture Extension Agent, 10/16.
+Prepared by Millie Davenport, HGIC Horticulture Extension Agent, Clemson University.
 New 5/10.

 Annual bluegrass (Poa annua) is a cool-season, annual grass that spreads by seed.
 Annual bluegrass has a tufted habit with a bright green leaf color and fine texture.
 It is native to Europe and is found worldwide.

 Annual bluegrass clumping growth habit.

 Annual bluegrass has smooth leaves with a boat-shaped tip.
 It produces greenish white seed heads throughout its life cycle with the majority appearing during the spring months.
 It can be found growing in a wide variety of conditions, but prefers areas with moist and/or compacted soil.